 At the time of this posting, the WHO declared the outbreak of coronavirus, or COVID-19, a global pandemic.
 As the experts in the field of life science marketing, we've been paying close attention to the conversations about how to prevent and cope with the coronavirus.
 As with most things in this modern era of discourse, [...]

 When you’re undertaking a strategic marketing initiative, should you use your internal marketing team to handle the work, or should you hire an external marketing agency?
 This is an important question, as the results should last for years.
 This brief blog post will outline some of the factors to consider when making that choice.
-There’s [...]
+If [...]

 In the age of high-speed Internet, constant contact is considered normal.
 With a smart phone in almost every pocket, customers expect answers at the push of a button.
 Social media is a great way to communicate with customers quickly.
 According to Hubspot, 72% of adult Internet users use Facebook, 25% of adult Internet users use [...]

 Onboarding a new team member is an exciting moment for every life science organization, but it is also a milestone that requires the careful transfer of lots of information.
 Doing this correctly will kick-off a terrific relationship with your newest team member, but doing this incorrectly will inevitably lead to unnecessary confusion, misaligned priorities, and [...]

 There’s no denying that life science company explainer videos are powerful marketing tools.
 These short videos (typically found on the homepage of a company website) communicate the specific problem your company can solve, and highlights the process you use to do it.
 So instead of great big wall of text, site visitors are instead treated [...]